Guide - A Costa da Morte, Travelling Through Eastern Route

 Imagen de Surf30

 From Razo, continue westward to explore one of the main fishing villages of Costa da Morte, Malpica de Bergantiños.
 Follow the road linking Razo to Buño, which will take you through a splendid natural balcony, Monte Neme, a magical mountain for the Celts.
-At the mountain's peak, there once existed a stone circle, known as 'Eira das Meigas,' and legend has it that during the nights of San Juan, coinciding with the summer solstice, the local witches (meigas) would gather there.
+At the mountain's peak, there once existed a stone circle, known as 'Eira das Meigas,' and legend has it that during the of San Juan nights, coinciding with the summer solstice, the local witches (meigas) would gather there.

 As you begin the descent from the mountain, you'll reach the village of Aviño, where you'll discover a beautiful wild cove, As Torradas, surrounded by charming trails immersed in the untamed nature of the 'Route of the Pines by the Sea' cycling and hiking trail.